stharding/function-plotter/README.md

 The plotter consists primarily of a canvas area, a color function editor, a helper function editor, and an expression editor.

+**NOTE**: Each of the editable areas will end up modifying the fragment shader. as such, all of the `GLSL` language is available to implement these functions.
+On the other hand, the user is also limited by the `GLSL` language peculiarities.
+For example, `GLSL` provides no implicit casting of numeric literals. e.g. the following expression will cause a compilation error:
+`1 + 1.0`!
+Since almost all of the builtin `GLSL` functions take `float` typed input, it is probably best to avoid `int` variables and integer constants.

 ##### Color function: #####

 A `GLSL` function named `getcolor()` must be defined.
 The following definition